Soldier Poets of 2nd Division

 For him who knows me not beneath this mound

-* This poem was inspired by the death and burial of an unknown Royal Scots soldier during the Battle of Kohima.
-Gunner George says, “Some of their bodies had been hastily buried and it was over one of these graves I stumbled when we moved in later.
-The village was still burning, and I knelt and covered the exposed hands of the dead Scotsman in his shallow grave.”
+This poem refers to the death & burial of a Royal Scots soldier during the Battle of Kohima.
+Gunner George explained “Some of their bodies had been hastily buried & it was over one of these graves I stumbled when we moved in later.
+The village was still burning, & I knelt & covered the exposed hands of the dead Scotsman in his shallow grave.”
 The poem was completed that same night.

 TO JOHN ROSTRON DSO (Killed in Action)

-Reverend Kenneth W. Parkhurst MBE HCF, Chaplain to 1st Battalion Royal Welch Fusiliers, 2nd British Infantry Division
+Reverend Kenneth W. Parkhurst MBE, Chaplain to 1st Royal Welch Fusiliers

 They said you had gone but it didn’t seem true